librenms/librenms/doc/Support/Adding-a-Device.md

 ### Ping Only Device

-You can add ping only device into LibreNMS through the WebUI.
+You can add ping only devices into LibreNMS through the WebUI.
 When adding the device switch the SNMP button to "off".
 Device will be added into LibreNMS as Ping Only Device and will show ICMP Response Graph.

 - Hostname: IP address or DNS name.